George School Day Camp Program

 To ensure the safety of all campers, we ask that parents observe some practical safety precautions:

-- Please be aware that while two cars can safely pass each other, the carline loop road is narrow.
+- Please be aware that while two cars can safely pass each other, campus roads are narrow.
 Proceeding at a slow and safe speed will ensure the safety of everyone while on campus.

 The carline route map will be emailed in the spring.